-6 Truths Revealed from HubSpot’s State of Inbound 2015
+6 Truths from Hubspot’s State of Inbound 2015

 1. Companies Want Improved Lead Generation, But Without the Spending